-You must enter your call and registration key for your firmware using a [terminal](#) if built your own hardware and purchased the M5Dial separately.
-Registration keys are provided for free and installed when you purchase any kit or assembled unit from me or [Neil](#).
-Users who prefer to source their own parts can [purchase a registration key](#) for the firmware at a minimal cost.
+You must enter your call and registration key for your firmware using a [terminal](#) or the on-screen editor if you purchased a CTR2-Quad upgrade kit and purchased the M5Dial separately.
+Registration keys are provided for free and installed when you purchase an assembled unit from me or [Neil](#).

 NOTE: Registration keys are issued based on your call sign.
 Once registered you can use your key on any M5Dial based Lynovation product (CTR2-Dial and CTR2-Flex).
+Contact me if you decide to sell your controller to another ham and I will create a key for their call.
+My email is in [QRZ.com](#).